vytenisu/api-link/README.md

 _by Vytenis Urbonavičius_

 This API is an abstraction layer on top of browser _fetch_ API.
 It allows accessing back-end services by simply calling auto-generated methods.
+Library can be configured and extended for use in particular use cases.

 ## Use Case